lambdacc/OAuth-NFT/README.md

 #### Endpoints
 `AuthNFTIssuer.hs` has the following endpoints:
 - `mint` : It mints NFT for a given Wallet id as input and sends it to that wallet.
-- `inspect` : It logs the total value in the Issuer.
+- `inspect` : It logs the total value in the wallet.
 This is used for demoing that the minted NFT is delivered to the client wallet and not kept in the issuer wallet.
 - `logWalletNftTokenName` : This logs the token name that the issuer will use for a given wallet id.

 `ProtectedResource.hs` has the following endpoints: